davidyuan666/CodeGenReasoning/README.md

 # CodeGenTrace
-Visualizing AI Code Generation: A t-SNE-Based Approach to Uncover the Thought Process of Language Models
+Visualizing AI Code Generation Trace: A t-SNE-Based Approach to Uncover the Thought Process of Language Models

 # Frames of Mind: Animating R1's Thoughts